Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - `vectorQuery` is a hybrid query with `searchQuery` as filter and then KNN vector search;

-- Input `query` must be transformed to vector and convert to Array of float32 before passing to FT.SEARCH
+- Input `query` must be transformed to vector and convert to Array of float32;

+- Make a call to [FT.SEARCH](https://redis.io/docs/latest/commands/ft.search/).

 #### V. Summary